aws-samples/cfn101-workshop/content/intermediate/operations/stacksets/index.md

 ### Cleanup

 You will now tear down the resources you created.
-To delete a stack set, you will first delete its stack set instances, and then delete the empty stack set.
+To delete a stack set, you will first delete its stack instances, and then delete the empty stack set.

 :::::tabs{variant="container"}
 ::::tab{id="cloud9" label="Cloud9"}
-1. Delete the **StackSet** Instances before you delete the StackSets from AWS CLI.
+1. Delete the stack instances from the **StackSet** before you delete the StackSets from AWS CLI.
 :::code{language=shell showLineNumbers=false showCopyAction=true}
 aws cloudformation delete-stack-instances \
 --stack-set-name cfn-workshop-ec2instance \